Physiology 101 - Introduction to Human Physiology » Fall 2020 » Lecture Exam 2

 Accommodation for near vision requires

-A. flatteningof the lens.
+B. flatteningof the lens.

 C. increased rounding of the cornea.

-D. dilation of the pupil.
+D. contraction of the ciliary muscles.

 E. activation of the sympathetic nervous system.